-- 1. The primary aim for the relevant teacher in investigating and dealing with bullying is to resolve any issues and to restore, as far as is practicable, the relationships of the parties involved (rather than to apportion blame); - 2.
-In investigating and dealing with bullying, the teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved; - 3.
+- 1. The primary aim for the relevant teacher in investigating and dealing with bullying is to resolve any issues and to restore, as far as is practicable, the relationships of the parties involved (rather than to apportion blame). - 2.
+In investigating and dealing with bullying, the teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved. - 3.
 All reports, including anonymous reports of bullying must be investigated and dealt with by the relevant teacher.
 In that way pupils will gain confidence in 'telling'.
 This confidence factor is of vital importance.
-It should be made clear to all pupils that when they report incidents of bullying they are not considered to be telling tales but are behaving responsibly; - 4.
-Non-teaching staff such as secretaries, special needs assistants (SNAs), bus escorts, caretakers, cleaners must be encouraged to report any incidents of bullying behaviour witnessed by them, or mentioned to them, to the relevant teacher; - 5.
-Parents and pupils are required to co-operate with any investigation and assist the school in resolving any issues and restoring, as far as is practicable, the relationships of the parties involved as quickly as possible; - 6.
-It is very important that all involved (including each set of pupils and parents) understand the above approach from the outset; - 7.
-Teachers should take a calm, unemotional problem-solving approach when dealing with incidents of alleged bullying behaviour reported by pupils, staff or parents; - 8.
-Incidents are generally best investigated outside the classroom situation to ensure the privacy of all involved;

-9. All interviews should be conducted with sensitivity and with due regard to the rights of all pupils concerned.
-Pupils who are not directly involved can also provide very useful information in this way;
+It should be made clear to all pupils that when they report incidents of bullying they are not considered to be telling tales but are behaving responsibly. - 4.
+Non-teaching staff such as secretaries, Special Needs Assistants (SNAs), bus escorts, caretakers, cleaners etc., and those on placements within the school, must be encouraged to report any incidents of bullying behaviour witnessed by them, or mentioned to them, to the relevant teacher. - 5.
+Parents/ guardians and pupils are required to co-operate with any investigation and assist the school in resolving any issues and restoring, as far as is practicable, the relationships of the parties involved as quickly as possible. - 6.
+It is very important that all involved (including each set of pupils and parents/ guardians) understand the above approach from the outset. - 7.
+Teachers should take a calm, unemotional problem-solving approach when dealing with incidents of alleged bullying behaviour reported by pupils, staff or parents/ guardians. - 8.
+Incidents are generally best investigated outside the classroom situation to ensure the privacy of all involved.
+All interviews should be conducted with sensitivity and with due regard to the rights of all pupils concerned.
+Pupils who are not directly involved can also provide very useful information in this way.